Wilmington Hammerheads FC: History

 In 2013, Daniel Steres led the team in goals with seven.
 He received the team's Most Valuable Player award, and was named to the 2013 USL PRO All-League Second Team.

-In September 2013, the Wilmington Hammerheads announced that after three years of dedicated ownership, Bill Rudisill would no longer be majority owner of the team and that George Altirs, CEO of Capelli New York, has taken the role of Wilmington Hammerheads Owner.
+In September 2013, the Wilmington Hammerheads announced that after three years of ownership, Bill Rudisill had sold a majority share to George Altirs, CEO of Capelli New York.
+Rudisill retained a minority share of the club.

 In January 2014, the Wilmington Hammerheads entered a developmental partnership deal with Major League Soccer side Toronto FC that would see a minimum of four Toronto players come to Wilmington with the goal of gaining first team experience.
 In August 2014, the Hammerheads' longtime head coach, Englishman David Irving, stepped down from his position following fifteen seasons with the club.

-New York City FC announced a one-year affiliation with the Hammerheads in January 2015, in which NYCFC can send players to train and play in Wilmington for further development.
+New York City FC announced a one-year affiliation with the Hammerheads in January 2015, in which NYCFC would send players to train and play in Wilmington for further development.
+The clubs renewed their affiliation agreement for the 2016 season.

 On August 1, 2016, it was reported that the Hammerheads were planning another hiatus from the USL, beginning with the 2017 season.
 This would allow the club to restructure "in order to keep pace with the growth in stature of the USL."
 Six weeks later, the Washington Post reported that the Hammerheads were a possible contender to move to Baltimore, Maryland for the 2018 season, noting that Wilmington is the smallest of the league's twenty-nine markets.
 The team self-relegated to the Premier Development League on September 29, 2016.

 After the 2017 season, the PDL team was disbanded.
-The organization continues as a youth soccer academy under the name "Wilmington Hammerheads Youth FC".
+The organization continues as a youth soccer academy under the name Wilmington Hammerheads Youth FC.